 Overall, if you’re looking for free demo accounts for forex trading, that can be used for an unlimited time, IC Markets is a strong contender.
 They consistently score highly in reviews of forex demo accounts.

-For demo accounts in CFDs and forex trading, Plus500 is worth considering.
+For demo accounts using CFDs only, Plus500 is worth considering.
 Reviews highlight traders are impressed with the great flexibility, high-quality software, plus competitive spreads when you upgrade to real-time trading.

 Another key selling point of Plus500 demo accounts is that they do not expire, meaning you can practice indefinitely.
 On top of that, you can backtest strategies and get familiar with the nuances of the forex market, all with zero risks.